nushratea/Project-Data/Data Visualization Examples/README.md

 The visualization also includes a comparative analysis of potential locations for the new center, considering factors like proximity to major markets, labor costs, and infrastructure quality.
 By integrating demographic and economic data, the story provides a holistic view of each location's strengths and weaknesses, helping decision-makers choose the most strategic option.

 In the final sections, the visualization summarizes the key findings and recommendations, offering a clear path forward for stakeholders.
-This Tableau story not only supports data-driven decision-making but also serves as a powerful communication tool, effectively conveying complex data in an accessible and visually appealing manner.</p>
+This Tableau story not only supports data-driven decision-making but also serves as a powerful communication tool, effectively conveying complex data in an accessible and visually appealing manner.</p><br>

+<h1>Understanding Data with Google Spreadsheets</h1>

+<h2>Car Sales Database</h2>